 - Contact our friendly bookings team to discuss your requirements: [email protected]

-The voice is the most versatile instrument known to man, meaning you can hire a singer to sing almost any type of music under the sun!
+The voice is the most versatile instrument known to mankind, meaning you can hire a singer to sing almost any type of music!

 Most singers specialise in a certain style of music, and we highly recommend hiring a specialist if you have a certain type of genre in mind.
 For example, if you’re looking for a jazz singer, then make sure you go with someone from a jazz background who can sing jazz effortlessly, rather than a classical singer who may not do the jazz justice.